WICG/attribution-reporting-api/AGGREGATE.md

 [
 // Each dict independently adds pieces to multiple source keys.
 {
-  "key_piece": "0x400",// Conversion type purchase = 2 at a 9 bit offset
+  // Conversion type purchase = 2 at a 9 bit offset, i.e. 2 << 9.
+  // 9 bit offset is needed because there are 511 possible campaigns, which
+  // will take up 9 bits in the resulting key.
+  "key_piece": "0x400",
   // Apply this suffix to:
   "source_keys": ["campaignCounts"]
 },
 {
-  "key_piece": "0xA80",// Purchase category shirts = 21 at a 7 bit offset
+  // Purchase category shirts = 21 at a 7 bit offset, i.e. 21 << 7.
+  // 7 bit offset needed because there are 100 regions for the geo key, which
+  // will take up 7 bits of space in the resulting key.
+  "key_piece": "0xA80",
   // Apply this suffix to:
   "source_keys": ["geoValue", "nonMatchingKeyIdsAreIgnored"]
 }